RIET-lab/GenerativeClaimMatchingPipeline/README.md

 Note that if you want to evaluate the baseline model without the trained weights and just use its pretrained weights you can do so by adding a `--raw` flag

 Additionally in case when you want to use these candidates for reranking (next stage of pipeline), youll need to also save out the embeddings and rankings.
-You can do this via `--save_embs` and `--save_ranks` flags.
+You can do this via `--save-embs` and `--save-ranks` flags.
 So the call for reranking setup would be:
 ```
 selection-eval <path to experiment config.ini> --save_embs --save_ranks
 ```